slaveOftime/Fun.Blazor/Docs/17 Bindings/README.md

 # Bindings

-Below is auto generated bindings
+Below is auto generated bindings, if the version does not match your requirements you can use the Fun.Blazor.Cli to generate your own.

 ```bash
 dotnet add package Fun.Blazor.AntDesign --version 0.16.2